 Reports and data are provided to UNEX™ participating postal operators throughout the year so that they can monitor progress toward the agreed annual targets.

 Since UNEX™ is also used to fix terminal dues payments, the accuracy of the UNEX™ results is all the more important.
 IPC ensures accuracy by using a solid statistical design that is regularly updated to reflect reality, by advanced data validation and by providing on-line ad-hoc analysis tools.

 Independence of UNEX™results

 All parties who use UNEX™ respect the integrity of the test measurements IPC provides.
-The validity and independence of the data is guaranteed by external panel recruitment and management contractors, since 2018, Ipsos (Germany), Kantar TNS (United Kingdom) and Quotas (Germany).
+The validity and independence of the data is guaranteed by external panel recruitment and management contractors, since 2018, Ipsos (Germany), Kantar (United Kingdom) and Quotas (Germany).